-For self-improvement, to reduce costs or for pure enjoyment – the number of buying motives can make a salesperson’s head spin.
-But don’t worry.
-They all can fit neatly under one of the following six categories.
-Once you identify the category, you can then concentrate on matching your product’s benefits to your buyer’s true motive and end your sales presentation with a signed purchase order.
+The truth is all buying motives can neatly fit under one of the six following categories.
+Once you identify the category, you can then concentrate on matching your product’s benefits to your buyer’s true buying motive.